alphagov/govuk-design-system/src/patterns/create-accounts/index.md

 <p>Avoid making users do a cognitive test to use your service.
 If you do, you must also offer an alternative method.
 This is to comply with WCAG 2.2 success criterion <a href="https://www.w3.org/WAI/WCAG22/Understanding/accessible-authentication-minimum">3.3.8 Accessible authentication (minimum)</a>.</p>
 <p>See more about <a href="https://www.gov.uk/service-manual/technology/using-captchas">using CAPTCHAs and why they’re problematic</a> in the Service Manual. <a href="https://www.w3.org/WAI/WCAG22/Understanding/accessible-authentication-minimum#object-recognition">WCAG lists some other security measures</a> you can implement to prevent misuse and automated abuse in your service.</p>
 {% endcall %}

-### Never use National Insurance numbers to verify a user’s identity

-If you currently use National Insurance numbers to verify identity, find out how to [protect your service against fraud](https://www.gov.uk/service-manual/technology/protecting-your-service-against-fraud#avoid-using-national-insurance-numbers-to-verify-identity).